poucotm/Verilog-Gadget/README.md

 #### Verilog Gadget: Generate Testbench

- * It parses module ports in currently open file
+ * It parses module ports for the currently open file
- * It generates a simple testbench with module's instance and signals
+ * It generates a simple testbench with an instance and signals of the module
- * Testbench will be generated as a systemverilog file
+ * The testbench is created as a systemverilog file
  * Supports Verilog-1995, Verilog-2001 style ports and parameters
  * example)